 GUIDANCE FOR THOSE ACCUSED OF HARASSMENT, BULLYING OR VICTIMISATION

-• If accused of harassment or bullying, you may wish to contact your Faculty/Departmental HR Manager who can refer you to someone in HR not involved in the particular case.
+• If accused of harassment or bullying, you may wish to contact your Faculty/Departmental People Function Manager, who can refer you to someone in the People Function not involved in the particular case.
 Alternatively, or in addition, the Trade Unions and/or Confidential Care (CiC) can supply support.

 • Those who are the subject of a complaint will be treated with respect.
-Confidence will be maintained but there are limits to confidentiality in that the complaint, any witness statements and the investigator’s report will be seen by those who have to be involved.
+Confidentiality will be maintained, but there are limits: the complaint, any witness statements, and the investigator’s report will be seen by those who need to be involved.

 • If you believe the accusation to be unfounded, you should say so and participate willingly in the proceedings, so that the situation can be resolved informally or formally.
 You should also be prepared to participate in mediation if this is identified as an appropriate solution.